Skip to main content

 This course will be an introduction to career and technical education programs.
 Students will be exposed to computer science, health science, machining and manufacturing, agriculture, engineering, carpentry, criminal justice, and family and consumer sciences.
 This broad introduction class will help students find a program that perhaps they may choose as a career choice after high school.

-• 10th, 11th and 12th grade - 2 Practical Arts credits (2 Block class)
+• 10th, 11th and 12th grade (priority given to 11th and 12th graders) – 2 Practical Arts credits (2 blocks)

 This course will provide the opportunity for students to build a solid foundation in every aspect of healthcare.
 Covered topics include Medical Terminology, Anatomy and Physiology, Health Careers and students will be trained in First Aid and CPR.
 Students will gain understanding and focus regarding their personal area of interest while developing their postsecondary educational and career goals.
 The curriculum is designed to prepare juniors for the CNA and CMA courses as well as for any healthcare-related course they may take after high school.
-This course is a prerequisite for CNA and Clinical Medical Assisting.
-Students must have current Medical form and insurance on file.
+Students who elect to take the class for dual credit can earn 3 credit hours.
+The Crowder course title is PNUR 113 - Medical Terminology.
+The optional college course fee is currently $65 per credit hour (subject to change yearly).

-• 11th and 12th grade - 2 Practical Arts credits (2 Block class)
+• 11th and 12th grade – 2 Practical Arts credits (2 blocks)

 *December graduates are not eligible to take this class.